School of Hard Knocks (GURPS)

 School of Hard Knocks is a 1989 role-playing game adventure for GURPS published by Steve Jackson Games.

 Plot summary

-School of Hard Knocks is an adventure in which a group of super-powered kids are causing trouble in town and the superhero player characters must stop them.
+School of Hard Knocks is an adventure in which the superhero player characters must stop the super-powered teenagers that are causing trouble in town.

 Publication history

 School of Hard Knocks was written by Aaron Allston, with a cover by David Dorman, and illustrations by Doug Shuler, and was published by Steve Jackson Games in 1989 as a 32-page book.

 Reception

 Mike Jarvis reviewed School of Hard Knocks for Games International magazine, and gave it 3 stars out of 5, and stated that "I feel this could prove a little tricky for a beginner to handle.
 On the whole a reasonable effort, but be prepared for a little hard work."